jtpack/nymphes-osc/README.md

     - Type: Int
     - Description: Port that host will be listening on

 ### /unregister_client
-- Description: Unregister a client.
-The client's IP address will be that of the sender.
+- Description: Unregister a client, specifying the port.
+The sender's IP address will be detected and used as the client's IP address.
 - Arguments:
   - 0
     - Type: Int
     - Description: Client port

 ### /unregister_client_with_ip_address
-- Description: Unregister a client, specifying the client's IP address rather than using that of the sender.
+- Description: Unregister a client, specifying the IP address and port.
 - Arguments:
   - 0
     - Type: String